 In 2019, the Company entered into a collaboration and license agreement with I-Mab Biopharma (I-Mab) to develop and commercialize enoblituzumab, an immune-optimized, anti-B7-H3 monoclonal antibody that incorporates the Company's proprietary Fc Optimization technology platform (I-Mab License Agreement).
 I-Mab obtained regional development and commercialization rights in mainland China, Hong Kong, Macau and Taiwan (I-Mab's territory), will lead clinical development of enoblituzumab in its territories, and will participate in global studies conducted by the Company.
+In August 2022, I-Mab notified the Company of its intention to terminate the I-Mab License Agreement effective February 25, 2023.

-Under the terms of the I-Mab License Agreement, I-Mab paid the Company an upfront payment of \$15.0 million.
-Assuming successful development and commercialization of enoblituzumab, the Company could receive up to \$135.0 million in development and regulatory milestones, of which \$5.0 million has been earned from the inception of the I-Mab License Agreement through June 30, 2022.
-In addition, I-Mab would pay the Company tiered royalties ranging from mid-teens to 20% on annual net sales in I-Mab's territory.
+Under the terms of the I-Mab License Agreement, I-Mab paid the Company an upfront payment of \$15.0 million, and \$5.0 million of milestone revenue has been earned from the inception of the I-Mab License Agreement through September 30, 2022.

 The Company evaluated the I-Mab License Agreement under the provisions of ASC 606 and identified the following material promises under the arrangement: (i) an exclusive license to develop and commercialize enoblituzumab in I-Mab's territories, (ii) perform certain research and development activities and (iii) conduct a chronic toxicology study.
 The Company determined that the license and the related research and development activities were not distinct from one another, as the license has limited value without the performance of the research and development activities.
 As such, the Company determined that the license and related research and development activities should be combined into a single performance obligation.
 The Company determined that the \$15.0 million upfront payment from I-Mab constituted the entirety of the consideration to be included in the transaction price as of the outset of the arrangement for the license and related research and development activities.
 The Company has also determined that the chronic toxicology study is distinct from the other promises and has estimated the variable consideration of that performance obligation to be approximately \$1.0 million.
 I-Mab paid the Company for the cost of this study as the costs were incurred and I-Mab received a one-time credit of eighty percent of the total amount of such costs against the milestone achieved during 2021.
 The Company reassessed the transaction price as it became probable that a significant reversal of cumulative revenue would not occur for a \$5.0 million milestone (\$4.5 million after netting a one-time credit as described above) related to development progress of enoblituzumab, therefore the associated consideration was added to the estimated transaction price and was recognized as revenue during 2021.
-The potential development and regulatory milestone payments are fully constrained until the Company concludes that achievement of the milestone is probable, and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods, and as such have been excluded from the transaction price.
-Any consideration related to royalties will be recognized if and when the related sales occur, as they were determined to relate predominantly to the license granted to I-Mab and, therefore, have also been excluded from the transaction price.
-The Company re-assesses the transaction price in each reporting period and when events whose outcomes are resolved or other changes in circumstances occur.

-Revenue under the I-Mab License Agreement is being recognized using a cost-based input method according to costs incurred to date compared to estimated total costs.
-The transfer of control occurs over this time period and, in management's judgment, is the best measure of progress towards satisfying the performance obligations.
-During the three months ended June

-30, 2022 and 2021, the Company recognized revenue of \$0.6 million and \$1.9 million, respectively, under the I-Mab License Agreement.
-During the six months ended June 30, 2022 and 2021, the Company recognized revenue of \$0.7 million and \$2.5 million, respectively, under the I-Mab License Agreement.
-As of June 30, 2022, \$3.8 million in revenue was deferred under the I-Mab License Agreement, all of which was current.
+Revenue under the I-Mab License Agreement was recognized using a cost-based input method according to costs incurred to date compared to estimated total costs.
+The transfer of control occurs over this time period and, in management's judgment, was the best measure of progress towards satisfying the performance obligations.
+During the three months ended September 30, 2022 and 2021, the Company recognized revenue of \$3.8 million and \$5.5 million, respectively, under the I-Mab License Agreement.
+During the nine months ended September 30, 2022 and 2021, the Company recognized revenue of \$4.5 million and \$7.9 million, respectively, under the I-Mab License Agreement.
 As of December 31, 2021, \$4.5 million in revenue was deferred under the I-Mab License Agreement, all of which was current.
+As of September 30, 2022 there is no revenue deferred under the I-Mab Agreement.